 Generally, Enron Business Units’ business activities are subject to a combination of limits.
 These limits include, but are not limited to: Net Open Position, Maturity/Gap Risk, Potential Exposure (VaR), Regulated Exchange Limits, and Loss Notifications, as appropriate for the type of business activity under consideration.

 Limits will be applied at the Commodity Group and Portfolio level, as appropriate and monitored daily.
+Unless specifically allocated to a business unit for a basket of products, these limits are to be applied against Enron’s consolidated position on an individual commodity group basis.

 Net Open Position Limits.
 Enron Business Units’ activities are subject to the Net Open Position limits at the Commodity Group level, as specified in the Appendices.